Visiting Professor · UC Berkeley · Research Affiliate · USI Switzerland · PI & Founder, Arab AI Governance & Society Lab

 • Evaluate the gap between ethical charter promise and institutional accountability

-Course 02
+AI 02

 Algorithms, Identity & the Global South